 “If you use the briskets of a good grade as I have suggested, you will not have any trouble with the meat being dry as this is a fat meat.
 The cooking temperature should be about 275 degrees.
 Remember, barbecue has to be cooked with wood or wood coals.
 The coals will furnish enough heat and smoke.
 Do not have a big fire under the meat.
 If a fire should start from grease of the meat or mop, put it out with a cup of water.
 Cook with coals only!”

 In 1965 Jetton capitalized on his fame, and, with the help of with Arthur Whitman, published a 77 page paperback, Walter Jetton’s LBJ Barbecue Cookbook.
 In it he offered recipes for everything from calf fries (testicles) to beef heart to barbecued bologna, which he called a “dingwilly of a dish”.
-Here are his standard mop and sauce.
+Click here to check out his standard mop and here for his BBQ sauce recipe.
 They work great on beef brisket.